phpsysinfo/phpsysinfo/README_PLUGIN.md

 Files
 -----

-An example implementation is the mdstat plugin, which is shipped with phpSysInfo
+An example implementation is the pingtest plugin, which is shipped with phpSysInfo

 * en.xml - at least this file must exist to get the translation working, and the the first entry in this file is normally the headline of the plugin.